otacke/h5p-todo/README.md

 - allow to define prerequisites for enabling hotspots
 - display the current "position"
 - think of it as the map in Super Mario Wold

+### Image
+Add option to use link instead of uploading image